alexpcheng/pellanchenglab/index.md

 ---
 ---

-# Alex's Website
+# Welcome!

-My biomedical research focuses on wet- and dry-lab technology development for noninvassive cancer detection and characterization.
+My research focuses on wet- and dry-lab technology development for noninvassive cancer detection and characterization.

 {% include section.html %}